softplus/lightroom-cc-api/README.md

 ## Pre-Requisities
 You'll need two things:

-* A Lightroom integration api key
+* A Lightroom integration API key
 * A token for your user.

 See the Lightroom's [getting started](https://www.adobe.io/apis/creativecloud/lightroom/docs.html#!quickstart/integration.md) walks you through this, but it's not very inutitive.

-[get_manual_token](get_manual_token.md) as a short guide for using the testing tool to get a manual token (valid for a day).
-Much easier than mucking around with key generators and all.
+(get_manual_token.md) as a short guide for getting an Oauth2 token (valid for a day).

 ## Installation

-The python package can be installed via pip/git:
+The Python package can be installed via pip/git:
 ```
 pip install git+https://github.com/softplus/lightroom-cc-api.git
 ```